MulleWeb/mulle-scion/README.md

 Datasource:
    -        : Read data from stdin (only if input is not stdin already) args     : use arguments as datasource (see below) bundle   : a NSBundle.
-It's NSPrincipalClass will be used as the datasource plist    : a property list path or URL as datasource, see: plist(5) none     : empty datasource
+Its NSPrincipalClass will be the datasource plist    : plist files or URLs separated by ':' merged into a datasource none     : empty datasource

 Output: